Unmarried Partner Visa UK in (2022)

 How long does it take to get a decision?

-The vast majority of applications in this category take between 2-3 months, sometime a lot quicker if further documents are not requested from the Home Officer casework.
-You can pay extra £800.00 to obtain a Fast track decision on your case.
+The vast majority of applications in this category take between 4-6 weeks, sometime quicker if further documents are not requested from the Home Officer casework.
+Processing times will be faster if you pay extra fee to obtain a Fast track decision on your case

 The Home Office application fee for a UK Unmarried Partner visa application submitted outside the UK is currently £1,523.
 The Home Office application fee to switch into the Unmarried Partner category from within the UK or extend stay as an Unmarried Partner is currently £1,033.